On uniqueness of P-twists: Introduction

 is any object obtained via one of the following two constructions.
 A \em left Postnikov system \rm is where we first take the cone $Y$ of $f$, then lift $g$ to a morphism $m\colon Y \rightarrow C$, and take the cone of $m$.
 A \em right Postnikov system \rm is where we first take cone $X$ of $g$, then lift $f$ to a morphism $j \colon A[1] \rightarrow X$, and take a cone of $j$.

-Apriori, convolutions are not unique, e.g. the convolutions of the complex $A[-2] \rightarrow 0 \rightarrow B$ are the extensions of $A$ by $B$ in $\mathcal{D}$.
+Apriori, convolutions are not unique.
+For example, the convolutions of $A[-2] \rightarrow 0 \rightarrow B$ are the extensions of $A$ by $B$ in $\mathcal{D}$.
 If $\mathcal{D}$ admits a DG-enhancement $\mathcal{C}$, the convolutions of a complex in $\mathcal{D}$ up to isomorphism are in bijection with the \em twisted complex \rm structures on it in $\mathcal{C}$ up to homotopy equivalence, cf. \S\ref{section-twisted-complexes}.